-$$130mA 0.98 15Hz 60 \mu s 2.25E13$$ (conversion factor) = $2.58E18 protons/hour$
+$130mA 0.98 15Hz 60 \mu s 2.25E13$ (conversion factor) = 2.58E18protons/hour

-This analysis concludes that the maximum credible incident for the Fermilab Linac is a beam with an intensity of 2.58E18 protons per hour at an energy of 400 MeV persistently incident on a beamline component that is both the closest to the thinnest section of permanent shielding and the farthest away from interlocked radiation detectors.
+This analysis defines the maximum credible incident for the Fermilab Linac as a beam with the maximum credible intensity, through the DTL or SCL, that is persistently lost on a beamline component.
 This accident bounds all known scenarios for the Fermilab Linac.
-The maximum intensity is a function of the following parameters:
+The maximum credible intensity is a function of the following parameters: